ilikepi63/nosqlist/README.md

 # nosqlist

 NoSQL Data Library For NodeJS.
-Primarily developed for use with Single Table Design on NoSQL databases(primarily DynamoDB) spoken about in the talk given by Rick Houlihan: https://www.youtube.com/watch?v=6yqfmXiZTlM&t=2137s.
+Primarily developed for use with Single Table Design on NoSQL databases(mostly DynamoDB) spoken about in the talks presented by Rick Houlihan at AWS Re:Invent: https://www.youtube.com/watch?v=6yqfmXiZTlM&t=2137s.

 ## Motivation

-Current solutions either work similarly to ORM's or are too opinionated for defining schema's within a Single Table Design context.
+Current Single Table solutions either work similarly to ORM's or are too opinionated for defining schema.
 The idea was to rather create schema that are self-descriptive, could be used within a function and don't really require any state.
-So, a simple interpolater on an key/value pairing sufficed.
+So, a simple interpolater on a key/value pairing sufficed.

 ## Installation

 ```
 npm install nosqlist

-const {transform} = require("nosqlist");
+const {transform, flatten} = require("nosqlist");
 ```

 ## Usage

 ### transform

-The primary idea of this library is to be able to interpolate values into keys so as to satisfy specific access patterns on a data model.
-This way developers can also divide the data that is being saved between access pattern logic and actual data that is to be saved:
+The primary idea of this function is to be able to interpolate values into keys of a data object to satisfy specific access patterns on a data model.
+This way developers can also separate keys of an entity into those that are used for access and those that hold needed data:

 ```
 const {transform}              = require("nosqlist");